-If block is specified, the same t-tests are performed between clusters within each level of block.
+If block is specified, t-tests are performed between clusters within each level of block.
 For each pair of clusters, the p-values for each gene across all levels of block are combined using Stouffer's Z-score method.
 The p-value for each level is assigned a weight inversely proportional to the expected variance of the log-fold change estimate for that level.
 Blocking levels are ignored if no p-value was reported, e.g., if there were insufficient cells for a cluster in a particular level.
+Comparisons may also yield NA p-values (along with a warning about the lack of d.f.) if the two clusters do not co-occur in the same block.